GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 Key Hires at This Stage

-1. First SDR — this is arguably the most important hire at Stage 2.
-Look for someone with 1-2 years of outbound experience in B2B, ideally in a similar market.
+- First SDR — this is arguably the most important hire at Stage 2.
+Look for someone with 1-2 years of outbound experience in B2B, ideally in a similar market, or shortcut the build by tapping one of the best outsourced SDR companies.
 They need to be coachable, disciplined, and comfortable with rejection.
 Read our guide on scaling SDR teams for what to look for and how to set them up for success.

 When to Hire vs Outsource